US takes on Google in landmark antitrust trial

 - 90 percent share -

-In its defense the company contends that its success is due to the unbeatable quality of its search engine that has been judged a cut above the rest since its launch in 1998 by founders Sergei Brin and Larry Page.
+The company will contend that its success is due to the unbeatable quality of its search engine that has been judged a cut above the rest since its launch in 1998 by founders Sergey Brin and Larry Page.

 "In sum, people don't use Google because they have to -- they use it because they want to," said Kent Walker, Google president of global affairs in a blog post.

-The trial will be presided over and decided by Judge Amit P. Mehta, whose ruling would come many months after the roughly three months of hearings.
+Judge Mehta's ruling is expected many months after the roughly three months of expected hearings.

-The stakes for Google are enormous if Mehta upholds any or all of the US government's arguments.

-Remedial action could involve a break up of Google's far flung business or an order to revamp the way it operates.
+He could dismiss the case or order drastic remedial action such as a break up of Google's businesses or a revamp of the way it operates.

-The company has faced major legal action in Europe, where it was fined more than 8.2 billion euros ($8.8 billion) for various antitrust violations, although those decisions are under appeal.

-Whatever Mehta ends up deciding, the US case will almost certainly be appealed by either side, potentially dragging the case on for years.
+Whatever the outcome, the ruling will almost certainly be appealed by either side, potentially dragging the case on for years.

 Launched in 1998, Washington's case against Microsoft ended in a settlement in 2001 after an appeal reversed an order that the company be split up.